- Advantage Accelerator

 To protect information or transfer it appropriately, the Office for Commercialization and Corporate Development (OCCD) uses a variety of types of agreements to enter into specific relationships with other entities.
 Most OSU employees do not have signature authority to sign agreements on behalf of the university.
 The OCCD has the appropriate authority, and our licensing professionals are experienced in the efficient negotiation and execution of these agreements.

-Please contact a licensing professional who works with your college to begin the process OCCD Staff
+Please contact a licensing professional in our office to begin the process.

 Also known as: Confidential Disclosure Agreement (CDA), Non Disclosure Agreement (NDA), Proprietary Information Agreement (PIA), Confidentiality Transmittal Record (CITR), or Secrecy Agreement.
 This is a legal document between at least two parties that (a) allows confidential materials, knowledge, or information to be shared with each other for certain purposes, (b) restricts access by others, and (c) maintains it as confidential for a specified time period.